Elia Carmona

 Elia Rafael Carmona (Ladino: אליה רפאל קארמונה; October 21, 1869 – 1931) was a Ladino language author and journalist from the Ottoman Empire.
 A native of Constantinople, Carmona was the most prolific known author of original novels in Ladino (also known as Judeo-Spanish), writing dozens of novels and novellas (romansos) throughout his lifetime.
-Carmona was also the founder and editor of El Gugeton (איל ג'וגיטון), a periodical dedicated to humor and satire.
+Carmona was also the founder and editor of El Jugueton (איל ג'וגיטון), a periodical dedicated to humor and satire.
 His prolific corpus of work is representative of the emerging interest in secular literature among the Sephardic Jews of the Ottoman Empire in the late 19th and early 20th centuries.

 Life and career

 Elia Carmona was born in Constantinople (now Istanbul) in 1869, to a privileged Sephardic Ottoman Jewish family.
 Despite the family's relatively prominent status, his parents suffered financial hardships throughout his childhood.
 In his youth, he received a traditional Jewish education and then studied briefly at an Alliance Israélite Universelle school until his parents had to remove him from school due to their financial difficulties.
 Over the following years, he worked in various professions, including working as a French tutor for wealthy families and peddling cigarettes and matches.
 In 1893, he became engaged to a woman named Rachel, the daughter of his neighbors.
 According to his memoir, however, if his parents had not persuaded him to continue the engagement, he would have chosen to marry another young woman named Rosa, the daughter of a wealthy merchant.

 In 1895, Carmona traveled to Thessaloniki hoping to find a livelihood there and to save money for a trip to Paris.
 He was forced to cancel his plans and return to Constantinople after receiving word that his father had contracted a serious illness.
 It was during this period that he probably began, with the encouragement of his mother, literary writing.
 His first writings are folk tales (consejas), but he soon began composing original romances and novels.
 Ottoman censorship in Constantinople imposed restrictions on the publication of some of his books, and, in order to evade censorship, he traveled to cities such as Rhodes and Edirne in the hopes that he could publish there.
 Eventually, however, he returned to Constantinople after learning of his father's death.
 In 1901, he married his fiancée after an engagement of almost a decade.
 About a year later, following the decision of the Ottoman censors to completely ban the publication of books dealing with topics such as love, romance, and crime, Carmona decided to travel to Egypt, where there was a thriving and free press at the time.
 He arrived in Alexandria on March 23, 1902, and in the following months tried to publish a number of his books.
 He also met with other Ottoman Jewish writers and intellectuals living in Egypt at the time.